What information can I get in Seasonality Insights on FYERS?

-Seasonality Insights helps you analyze how stocks and indices have historically performed during different periods of the year.
+Seasonality Insights helps you analyse how stocks and indices have historically performed during different periods of the year.
 By combining historical return data with seasonal statistics, it allows you to identify recurring patterns, compare performance across years, and discover stocks that have historically performed well during a selected month.

 The Top Stocks section highlights stocks that have historically demonstrated strong seasonal performance during the selected month, which you can select based on your preference.